How To Define Whiplash Pain

-Whiplash occurs during sudden acceleration or deceleration of the head and neck relative to the rest of the body as a result of a car accident or other injury involving the head and cervical region.
-Several symptoms may be present: stiffness and/or neck pain, loss of cervical mobility, pain in the shoulders and/or arms, headache, dizziness, tinnitus, visual disturbances, numbness and tingling in the hands or at the face, jaw pain.
-Discomfort can sometimes be delayed.
-There may be a delay between the accident and the onset of symptoms.
-Traffic accidents still remain one of the main causes of death in the population, especially among young people.
-If the result of a traffic accident does not always lead to death, it can nevertheless have very serious consequences.
-One of the most boring is what we call whiplash.
+Whiplash happens during sudden back and forth of the head and neck relative to the rest of the body as a result of a car accident or other injury involving the head and neck.
+Many symptoms may be present: stiffness and/or neck pain, loss of cervical mobility, pain in the shoulders and/or arms, headache, dizziness, tinnitus, numbness and tingling in the hands or at the face, or jaw pain.
+Likewise, discomfort can sometimes come days later.

-Whiplash is a neck pain that occurs when this sensitive area of the body is subject to very rapid acceleration and deceleration.
-Or when a blow is carried from behind.
-Also known as a cervical sprain, whiplash can generate a wide variety of bothersome and dangerous symptoms.
+Whiplash is a neck pain that occurs when this sensitive area of the body is subject to very fast acceleration and deceleration.
+Or when hit from behind.
+Also known as a cervical sprain, whiplash can start many different types of bothersome and dangerous symptoms.

-Our medical representatives found that Whiplash is an increasing issue, therefore, Kennewick Chiropractic Injury Clinic works towards making the people aware of this injury that how this occurs.
-Moreover, the treatment of Kennewick Chiropractic Injury Clinic can be found beneficial for this treatment.
+We found that whiplash is an increasing issue, therefore, Kennewick Chiropractic Injury Clinic works towards making their patients aware of this injury and how it can happen.
+Moreover, the use of Kennewick Chiropractic Injury Clinic can be found helpful for this treatment.
 Chiropractic treatments can help relieve symptoms and correct mechanical dysfunctions.
-They are adapted to the stage of the injury (acute, subacute, chronic) and to its degree of severity.
+They are changed to the stage of the injury (acute, subacute, chronic) and to its degree of severity.
 Exercises are often necessary and recommended to complete and optimize treatments.

 Etiology And Risk Factors

-Our consultants at Kennewick Chiropractic Injury Clinic found some of the risk factors which are shared;
+Our doctor at Kennewick Chiropractic Injury Clinic found some risk factors such as;

 - Female gender